edulim/Linux-Immersion/AUDIO/README.md

 Paste with `Ctrl+C` within the Anki editor window or `Ctrl + Shift + v` with the MIA Dictionary addon.

+`record` will automatically stop recording after a few seconds defined by the variable `MAX_RECORD_TIME`, in order to prevent very long files that might be recorded by accident and without noticing.
+It's set to record up to 600 seconds (10 minutes) by default.

 It's recommended to add a custom keybinding pointing to the script.
 Use your window manager, desktop environment or a hotkey daemon, e.g.
 [sxhkd](https://github.com/baskerville/sxhkd), for that.